eliranbi/MadridLabDocumentation/workbooks/Lab11/README.md

 - - -
-# Lab 10 - How to secure your application (Client side)
+# Lab 11 - How to secure your application (Client side)

 In the previous lab we update the application **Mandatory application scope** to validate the user before we issue token.
-In this lab we are going to modify the client side app to send the cradentials when the applicaion start.
+In this lab we are going to modify the client side app to send the credentials when the application start.
 We going to implement a challenge handler, The challenge handler will demonstrate a few additional features (APIs) such as the **preemptive login, logout** and obtainAccessToken.

 >Note:  For this lab there are snippets files included in the **/snippets** folder of your workspace which can be used to quickly copy/paste the large source code changes in the lab steps below.